Is it Good Enough, Excellent, Perfection or is it Pride?

 When it is “excellent,” you recognize that it will be judged for what it is and any larger goal it might support.

 When it is “perfect,” you likely have spent too much time on it and short-changed others working with you.
-Perfection of one contributor can reduce the impact of the others and seem like overreach.
-Some others who supported the same effort may have had to wait for your excellent work to be completed flawlessly.
+The perfection of one contributor can reduce the impact of the others and may seem like an overreach.
+Some of the others who supported the same effort may have had to wait for your excellent work to be completed flawlessly.

 “Perfection is the enemy of progress”